The Cry It Out Method: What You Need to Know

 I know that this is a very emotive topic.
 Before we continue, let me tell you that my goal here is to explain the scientific evidence on the “Cry It Out” method so you can decide what to do.
 I am not addressing personal experiences or judging anyone.

-What is the Cry It Out Method?
+What Is the Cry It Out Method?

 The Cry It Out Method (CIO) is a sleep training technique (1) (also known as sleep learning or sleep teaching).
 The reason to sleep train is to teach babies to fall sleep on their own and stay asleep.